-- minimum of 30 additional units in residence (a minimum of 30 units in residence is required for each bachelor's degree sought) - 2. minimum of 24 additional upper-division units among the 30 additional residence units mentioned above - 3. a minimum of 12 units in residence in courses offered by each of the departments in which the two degrees are being sought - all requirements in major fields of study, general education, scholarship, the Examination in Writing Proficiency, and all other minimum unit requirements
+- minimum of 150 earned units (30 units in addition to the number of total units required for the degree that requires the highest number of units); - 2. minimum of 60 units in residence (30 units for each degree); - 3. minimum of 48 upper-division units among the 60 residence units mentioned above; - a minimum of 12 upper-division units in residence in courses offered by each of the major departments in which the two degrees are being sought; and - all requirements in major fields of study, general education, scholarship (minimum grade point average), the Examination in Writing Proficiency, and all other minimum unit requirements.

-Two baccalaureates from Fullerton (sequential)
+Two Baccalaureates From Fullerton (Sequential)